Part 1:

 For this edition of the Outcomes Report, we have embraced a distinct approach from previous years, examining the summit comprehensively and dedicating time to reflect on both the accomplishments and the challenges we faced.

-In this final part, we delve into the insights gained from RightsCon Costa Rica and the subsequent consultation calls we hosted, to detail some of the steps we are taking to improve different aspects of the summit, encompassing the program, production, and participant experience for RightsCon South Korea, and future iterations.
+In this final part, we delve into the insights gained from RightsCon Costa Rica and the subsequent consultation calls we hosted, to detail some of the steps we are taking to improve different aspects of the summit, encompassing the program, production, and participant experience for RightsCon 2025, and future iterations.

 Traveling to RightsCon